vyshakg/FileUp/README.md

 ## TODO - road map

+- [ ] use media query

+* - [x] added media query for the upload page
-- [ ] use media query for landingpage -- add media query foe everything
+* - [ ] need to add media query for the App header using maybe antd

 - [x] add the user login system.
 - [ ] guest system to walk through the app.
+- [x] use sessions to login users.
 - [x] use cloudinary for the image upload.
-- [x] use sessions to login users.
+- [ ] send back the information form the frontend to backend
-- [ ] add to view all images.
+- [ ] add view all images.